 Casa Corazón believes that the well-being and safety of children is an individual and community responsibility.
 Casa Corazón works in partnership with parents to enhance their parenting skills and access to education, health and social services for their families.

-Casa Corazón conducts age appropriate children activities and teaches parents to engage children and youth in meaningful and respectful manner within family and community values and traditions.
+Casa Corazón conducts age-appropriate children's activities and teaches parents to engage children and youth in a meaningful and respectful manner within family and community values and traditions.

-Casa Corazón promotes culture pride, community building and parent leadership, for parents to act as their own subjects of change in the transformation of their own reality, their community and the society were they have chosen to raise their children.
+Casa Corazón promotes cultural pride, community building and parent leadership, for parents to act as their own subjects of change in the transformation of their own reality, their community and the society where they have chosen to raise their children.

 Casa Corazón offers diverse services and activities aiming to families’ self-sufficiency and self-determination.
 Utilizing a model that enhances family resilience, cultural diversity, and community empowerment, Casa Corazón helps ensure that Chicano/Latino families receive the training, services, and support to remain safe and healthy.

 - Family Advocacy & Support: Families receive direct support accessing healthcare, schools, social services, and other systems.

 - Parent Education: Parents have access to group classes and one-on-one consultations on topics such as child and adolescent development, health and nutrition, and school success, as well as leadership development opportunities.

 - Family Activities: Families participate in family art workshops, field trips, community events, and holiday celebrations.

 - Support Groups: Parents find support among other parents facing similar challenges through guided conversation, art and wellness activities, and community building.

 - Play Groups: Parents and young children read, dance, sing, and create art together in our various parent/child interactive groups.
 We also offer quality supervised children's activities for parents attending classes and support groups.